josesousaribeiro/XAI-Benchmark/Openml/dataset_properties_selection.md

 **15 - MinorityClassPercentage:** Most of the datasets present in cluster 0 have high imbalances between classes.

+The results found in the inspection of the graphs in Figure 1 were consolidated by the results found by the Multiple Correspondence Analysis - MCA according to the literature.
+With this, the MCA was performed and its results were related to different ranges of values of each property (columns) with the datasets (rows), Figure 2.

 ![alt text](https://github.com/josesousaribeiro/XAI-Benchmark/blob/main/Figures/mca_dataset_properties.png)
 **Figure 2 - Multiple Correspondence Analysis - MCA with rows (datasets) and columns (properties) depending on the first and second PCA components.**

 **However, from the inspection analysis performed above, it can be inferred that cluster 0 datasets are more complex than cluster 1 datasets.**